SM and ME Area-Specific Course Requirements

 Harvard Ph.D. and AB/SM students seeking an S.M. in Computer Science must fulfill the following area requirements:

-- Five of the eight required courses must be 200-level courses specifically covering topics in computer science.
+- Five of the eight required courses must be 200/2000-level courses specifically covering topics in computer science.
 Generally this means they must be offered as courses in Computer Science.
-AM 220 is also considered to be a computer science course in this context.
-In particular, for Computer Science graduate degrees, Applied Computation courses may be counted as 100-level courses, not 200-level courses.
+Stat 234, QSE 210a and AM 220 are also considered to be a computer science course in this context.
+In particular, for Computer Science graduate degrees, Applied Computation courses are counted as 100-level courses, not 200-level courses.
 The CHD may approve exceptions.

-- At least one of these five 200-level courses must be in Theory.
+- At least one of these five 200/2000-level courses must be in Theory.
 There is no specific list of Theory courses; this rule is enforced by the faculty advisors and the CHD.
-However, in almost all cases, any class with a course number CS 22x or CS 231 is acceptable as a theory course.
+However, in almost all cases, any class with a course number CS 22xx is acceptable as a theory course.
+QSE 201a and the former CS 231 are also considered to be theory courses.
+Note that CS 2281r is an exception; it is not a theory course.

 - The AB/SM program is for currently enrolled Harvard College students only.
 Follow this link for more information.